Robert Boyd (physicist)

 on New Techniques for the Study of Ionised Gases.

 In addition to helping create the MSSL, Boyd played an instrumental role in the founding of the European Space Research Organization and its subsequent incarnation the European Space Agency (1974/75).
 Boyd succeeded Harrie Massey as the chair of the British National Committee for Space Research in 1976.

-He became a Fellow of the Royal Society in 1969 and was knighted in 1983 in recognition of his services to space science.
+He became a Fellow of the Royal Society in 1969, was awarded its Bakerian Medal in 1978, and was knighted in 1983 in recognition of his services to space science.

 Boyd was a committed Christian and he saw no conflict but subtle complementarity between science and religion.
 His 1950s and 1960s writings and lectures on this relationship helped Christians to be more influential in science, through the Research Scientists' Christian Fellowship.